Is Sleeping Giant snowsure?

 | April | 15 cm | 3.5 days |

-The average snowfall forecast during week 2 of May for Sleeping Giant is 6 cm.
-There are typically 1.8 snowy days during this week.
-Sleeping Giant typical weather and snow conditions during the second week of May at the middle elevation of the ski area at 2119m, based on historical averages over the last 17 years: At this time of year the average freezing level (2857m) is well above the middle elevation of Sleeping Giant.
-Based on long-term averages, there are two days with snowfall per week in Sleeping Giant in the middle of May but rain is more likely than snow because on average there are three days during this particular week each year when it rains instead.
-Forecast model average snowfall for the week is 6cm.
-Temperatures generally above freezing both day and night in Sleeping Giant during week two of May with average maximum temperature 5.8°C and minimum temperature 3.9°C at the middle elevation.
-On average, a couple of days per week will have some sunshine.
-Generally light winds (average 12km/h).
+The average snowfall forecast during week 4 of June for Sleeping Giant is 0 cm.
+There are typically 0.0 snowy days during this week.
+Sleeping Giant prevailing weather and snow conditions during the last week of June at the middle elevation of the ski area at 2119m, based on historical averages over the last 18 years: At this time of year the average freezing level (4292m) is well above the middle elevation of Sleeping Giant.
+Snowy weather is very unlikely in Sleeping Giant at the end of June but in a typical year there are a couple of wet days during this week of June.
+Usual temperatures are well above freezing both day and night at the middle elevation in Sleeping Giant during week four of June with the average afternoon temperature 16.3°C and the minimum temperature 13.6°C. Expect the sun to shine on three or four days per week.
+Mainly light winds (average 15km/h) but you can expect the mean wind to reach 30km/h one day in this week.

 Snow History: Compare Resorts